 Postpartum recovery is hard, and many women need time away from work responsibilities to return to their normal routines.
 Gestational surrogates are no different.
 But, if you’re not bringing a child home from the hospital, you may be unsure of the policy involved during your postpartum period.

-Every employer and surrogacy agency is different, but a surrogacy professional can give you information about maternity leave.
+Every employer and surrogacy agency is different, but you can contact a surrogacy professional today to get more information about surrogate maternity leave.

 In the meantime, this guide includes what you can expect in regards to surrogate maternity pay and maternity leave after your journey is complete.